Aks-Dmv/TroGAN/README.md

 ## Getting Started

-We have organized our repositor into three submodules forked from their original repositories.
+We have organized our repository into three submodules forked from their original repositories.

 1. The [ganSketching](https://github.com/eMYKion/GANSketching) folder contains the modified GAN sketching and incorporated CUT translation model (c2s mode by default).
 2. The [cut](https://github.com/eMYKion/contrastive-unpaired-translation) folder contains forked code required to train a CUT model from scratch.